MelodicCrypter/Remindah/README.md

 - **Composer** <br>
 - **Terminal** <br>

-commands with some information on what the command does.
-This repo will be updated constantly.
+commands with some detailed information on what the command does.
+This repository will be updated constantly.